rudra2311-patel/Assignment_for_Meetooshop_Patel_Rudra/README.md

 - Swipe to delete tasks quickly
 - Date and time picker for task scheduling
 - Clean teal-themed UI with smooth animations
-- No database - tasks are stored in

 ## How to Run
 1. Clone this repo and navigate to the project folder